Skip to main content

 What is the outcome that needs to be achieved?

-The provider must ensure that critical information relevant to the delivery of funded aged care services to individuals is communicated effectively to the individuals, between aged care workers delivering the services, with supporters of the individuals and other persons supporting the individuals and with health professionals involved in the individual’s care.
+The provider must ensure that critical information relevant to the delivery of funded aged care services to individuals is communicated effectively to the individuals, between aged care workers delivering the services, with supporters of the individuals and other persons supporting the individuals and with registered health practitioners, allied health professionals, allied health assistants and others involved in the individual’s care.

 Actions